The Journey so far...

 2014 saw the band continue with this new momentum.
 A planned release of live tracks from the album tour turned into another full album entitled “Between Wine And Blood” - this time a hybrid - half live but with also six new studio songs recorded in the same way as BDAW and once again mixed by Joe Barresi.
 The release coincided with the release of “Between Dog and Wolf – The New Model Army Story”, a feature-length documentary film about the band’s history, made over the preceding four years by award-winning BBC/Channel Four director, Matt Reid.
 The film premiered at festivals in Montreal, London and Thessaloniki and had a series of screenings at cinemas in the UK.
 Further cinema screenings and a full DVD release followed.

 2015 saw further touring, Festival appearances and work on a new album.
 Entitled ‘Winter’, this was co-produced with Lee Smith and Jamie Lockhart and released in late summer 2016.
-Hard-hitting, bleak and very much in keeping with the prevailing atmosphere across the World, it had echoes of the band’s early work while still taking them into new pastures and it received warm reviews and the band’s highest chart positions for 23 years.
+Hard-hitting, bleak and very much in keeping with the prevailing atmosphere across the World on the eve of Brexit and Trump, it had echoes of the band’s early work while still taking them into new pastures.

-And so to 2019, which brings yet another new studio album and concept.
+2019 brought yet another new studio album and concept.
 “From Here” was mostly written in just two months and recorded in only nine days and has a particular sound and atmosphere.
 Working again with Lee Smith and Jamie Lockhart, the band were persuaded to leave a lot of the details of the music to the spontaneity of the moment, and to go to what is probably the most beautiful recording studio in the world, Ocean Sound Recordings on the tiny Norwegian island of Giske, and let the place do its magic.
-The album has a feel that is different to their other albums, but it still contains all the elements that characterise their curiously unidentifiable music – perhaps even more than ever.
-It will be released on August 23rd and followed by a long tour.
+The album has a feel that is different to their other albums, taking a step out of the world and all its conflicts and divisions into a huge, beautiful and bleak landscape of sound and poetry in keeping with the surroundings, summarised by the closing title track.

 "New Model Army is a remarkable band - as hungry and focused as ever, with a continually regenerating audience and insatiable creative ambition..."